 Time passed and then one day I got a call from him.
 Lucy had just died.
 He was in east Texas.
 They had been visiting Lucy’s sister.
 I ask if he wanted me to come there.
-His former boss, my old contractor friend across the street had a Jet Ranger Helicopter.
+His former boss and my old contractor friend across the street, Udo, had a Jet Ranger Helicopter.
 He agreed to fly me to Woody.
 So within a couple of hours I was by Woody’s side.
-We remained there until Lucy was buried.
+I remained there until Lucy was buried.
 We drove back to Austin and he became my constant companion for several months.
 He had dinner with us just about every night.

 After a while he started spending his evenings at the local Elks Lodge.
 So I saw less and less of him at night, but anytime I was traveling around the state bidding work, Woody was with me.

 One day he brought his girlfriend over to meet my family and me.
 It hadn’t been but a few months since he had lost Lucy.
 Mariam had been widowed for just a year or two.
 That was why he had started going to the Elk Lodge, I found out later.
 To see Mariam.
 They were very compatible.
 She had a successful child day care business and was very financially stabile.

 Coincidently, she only live about 6 blocks from us in south Austin.

 They dated for a short time and decided to marry.
 They ask Madeline and me to go stand up with them for a weekday, middle of the afternoon wedding.
 Just us 4 and the pastor.
 It was very nice.

 We stayed in close contact but he and Mariam were able to travel and enjoy life together.
 It looked like they were meant for each other.
 They could not have been happier.